My first attempt at a book trailer.

 I never heard the expression "the conversation of books over time" until my virtual friend Cynthia Leitich Smith introduced me to the phrase.

-I had written to ask her if she would participate in an online conversation/interview with our newly formed Shortgrass Children & Young Adults Writers group and also to tell her about my latest project, NEVЯLAND
+I had written to ask her if she would participate in an online conversation/interview with our newly formed Shortgrass Children & Young Adults Writers group and also to tell her about my latest project, NEVЯLAND.

-She accepted the invitation, but she also noted that my project NEVЯLAND
+She accepted the invitation, but she also noted that my project NEVЯLAND sounded like a couple of other books.

-sounded like a couple of other books.
+She accepted the invitation, but she also noted that my project NEVЯLAND sounded like a couple of other books.

 Normally, this wouldn't have bothered me: I know that the concept of "original" ideas is a faulty concept.